Introduction: The Evolving Chain-of-thought

 Least-to-Most Prompting (ICLR 2023)

-Paper: Least-to-Most Prompting Enables Complex Reasoning in Large Language Models Code: N/A
+Paper: Least-to-Most Prompting Enables Complex Reasoning in Large Language Models

 The authors claim that CoT perform poorly on tasks that require solving problems harder than the exemplars shown in the prompts (easy-to-hard generalization).
 They propose a two step approach: